Variational matrix product states for combinatorial optimization: Gset benchmark

-\textit{Gset instances}---To benchmark the performance of our algorithms on larger problems, we consider additional Gset problems~\cite{Gset} with $800$ variables.
-Specifically, we compare QiILS, ILS, LQA and GCS in the context of solving Gset instances G1 to G10.
-We observe that QiILS consistently outperforms the other solvers in a qualitatively similar way as in our comparison for G12 in Fig.~\ref{fig:1}.
-The detailed analysis and all results are provided in the End Matter.
+To assess the performance of our algorithms on larger problems, we consider additional Gset problems~\cite{Gset} with $800$ variables.
+As in Fig.~\ref{fig:1}, we compare the algorithms QiILS, LQA, ILS and GCS.
+We benchmark them in the context of solving Gset instances G1--G10, which are based on random graph instances.
+Table~\ref{tab:1} contains our results.
+We observe that QiILS consistently outperforms the other solvers, in line with our conclusions drawn from Fig.~\ref{fig:1} for G12.